 In April 2013 a group of divers came together with a single goal; to become PADI Scuba Instructors.
-They had come from all over the globe and arrived at Abyss Scuba Diving ready for undergo one of the most comprehensive Instructor Development Training programs in the industry today.
+They had come from all over the globe and arrived at Abyss Scuba Diving ready for undergoing one of the most comprehensive Instructor Development Training programs in the industry today.

 The Dive Instructor Course began with PADI Course Directors Carl Fallon and Peter Letts running an introduction to lay the foundations of the training to come.
-After that the candidates progressed through to learn how to run pool sessions and teach skills to new students (obviously mock students at this stage).
+After that, the candidates progressed through to learn how to run pool sessions and teach skills to new students (obviously mock students at this stage).
 It was then that all the candidates really began to bond and develop friendships that have lasted well beyond the courses end.
 With 14 candidates on the dive instructor course, we were guaranteed a lot of laughs and heck of a lot of fun!

-Later in the dive instructor training the team went to Bare Island, which is located on the Northern most point of the historic Botany Bay.
-This is one of the most picturesque places along the Sydney coast, and is perfect for developing their skills.
-During these ocean sessions they spent time working on rescue scenarios, mock teaching sessions and also had some additional time to develop their own skill set leading up to the Instructor exam.
+Later in the dive instructor training, the team went to Bare Island, which is located on the Northernmost point of the historic Botany Bay.
+This is one of the most picturesque places along the Sydney coast and is perfect for developing their skills.
+During these ocean sessions, they spent time working on rescue scenarios, mock teaching sessions and also had some additional time to develop their own skill set leading up to the Instructor exam.

 All the candidates really put there all into the dive instructor course and it really showed when they went to the Instructor Exam.
 Each candidate was confident and really excited to get to the exam and show the examiners just how much work they had been putting in.
 From the moment they all arrived wearing their red Abyss Scuba Diving T-shirts all you could see was a sea of red in the exam room.